 Divestment campaigns – Has your university divested their funds from fossil fuel intensive investments?
 If not start a divestment campaign urging them to do so.
 350.org provides support to students running divestment campaigns.
-For examples of divestment events that universities organised for GCCW in 2015 see this one from the University of New South Wales and this one from the University of East Anglia, and this one from the University of Wollongong.
+For examples of divestment events that universities have organised for GCCW see this one from the University of New South Wales, this one from the University of East Anglia, and this one from the University of Wollongong.

 Public events – Organising a public event, such as a panel discussion, a round table or a talk by a prominent person, can really help to raise awareness of climate change issues in your area.
 You could contact local academics and other experts, politicians, community leaders, and celebrities to see if they are willing to speak at your event.
-For examples of panel discussions universities organised for GCCW in 2015 and 2016, see this one from North Western University (South Africa), this one the University of California Berkeley, and this one from University College London, and this one from the University of Wollongong.
+For examples of panel discussions universities organised for GCCW in 2015, 2016, and 2017 see this one from North Western University (South Africa), this one the University of California Berkeley, this one from University College London, and this one from the University of Wollongong.

 Skill shares – Get a group of activists and campaigners together to share skills with other students.
 This will help to build the capacity of the student body at your university, and can help boost morale too!
 For some guidelines see here.